leo-liuzy/leo-liuzy.github.io/_pages/about.md

 ---
 Hi!
 I’m a Ph.D. student in the University of Texas at Austin, happily co-advised by [Professor Greg Durrett](https://www.cs.utexas.edu/~gdurrett/) and [Professor Eunsol Choi](https://eunsol.github.io).

 I am broadly interested in Natural Language Processing and Machine Learning (ML).
 These days, my attention goes to interpretatbility, augmentation, and interactive aspect of LLM.
-I also have side interest in robot learning.

 In the past, I was fortunately a Bachelar and Master student in Computer Science at the University of Washington Seattle, where I worked with [Professor Noah A. Smith](https://homes.cs.washington.edu/~nasmith/) and [Professor Shane Steinert-Threlkeld](https://www.shane.st/).
 In the past, I was able to work with [Professor Xuezhe Ma (Max)](https://xuezhemax.github.io) as a summer intern.
 As an AI resident in the FAIR Accelerator, I had the great fortune to receive advices from [Tim Dettmers](https://timdettmers.com), [Xi Victoria Lin](https://victorialin.net), [Xian Li](https://ai.meta.com/people/xian-li/), [Veselin Stoyanov](https://vesko-st.github.io), and [Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz).